Directed by W.G. MacMillan

 Welcome to hatred, pain, suicide, misanthropy and inescapable hopelessness.
 Welcome to swastika cummerbunds, barbed wire strangulations and gambling-addicted priests impaled on wrought-iron fences.
 The apocalypse has a name, and it’s Cards of Death.

 A permed she-sadist with geometrical facepaint caresses a hogtied cop (played by the movie’s director).
 “Tracy wants you to touch her nipples.”
 Then she hacks off his nose with a cheese slicer.
 Her teddy-clad colleagues run a fatal poker game using a deck of tarot cards.
 All male participants must wear old-timey rubber Halloween costumes, and the player with the lowest hand is axed in the heart by the winner.
-It’s all overseen by the mysterious Hawk, a vein-bulging, malnourished psychopath who draws a spider on his forehead with a Sharpie when the heat is on.
-Hawk and his lethal ladies are constantly upping the ante, leaving the streets of LA littered with disemboweled corpses.
+It’s all overseen by the mysterious Hog, a vein-bulging, malnourished psychopath who draws a spider on his forehead with a Sharpie when the heat is on.
+Hog and his lethal ladies are constantly upping the ante, leaving the streets of LA littered with disemboweled corpses.

 Luckily, the police are on the case.
 Meaning they’re gritting their teeth, punching their desks and saying lots of swear words.
 One of them tracks down a 65-year-old hooker named “Grandma” and puts her in a headlock to extract info.
 Another takes the gentler approach, questioning a gold-hearted teenage streetwalker named “Map.”
 Later, the embittered, macho squad captain wears a loose-fitting, wide-shouldered pink tank top.
 Meanwhile, the agony increases.
 Fresh blood is erotically smeared across hairy chests.
 Women are smushed between pneumatic walls in The Crush Room.
 And a fat guy in a plumber mask stands in front of an electric orange lazerbolt as he revs a chainsaw.